 You will be assessed a Merchandise Processing Fees (MPF) whether you are shipping via air or ocean, which will amount to 0.35% of the value of the product.
 This does not include any freight fees, insurance or other duties.
 The MPF has a maximum value of $485 and can never be less than $25.

-All fees will be paid before your cargo reaches an FBA center, as Amazon cannot be billed for any amount.
+All fees will be paid before shipping to Amazon fulfillment center, as Amazon cannot be billed for any amount.

-How will the shipment arrive at Amazon warehouse?
+How will the shipment arrive at Amazon FBA?

 If you decide to use your own carrier, you need to provide AEB with a Bill of Lading (BoL, or B/L) for each shipment, so that we can schedule a delivery appointment at the Amazon warehouse.
 You will need to complete the Amazon FBA booking form and email it with the Amazon carrier manual to AEB.
 With this form, we can schedule a delivery appointment via Amazon’s Carrier Appointment Request Portal.

 Because Amazon requires that all FBA shipments be delivered to their warehouse at very specific times (sometimes late at night with a very narrow delivery window), this may result in delays in the initial transit time presented for your shipment.